Best seven herbs to facilitate the deepest night’s sleep to avoid addiction issues with sleep meds or melatonin.

-As the anecdotal stories and scientific research on the dangers of pharmaceutical sleep aids continue to grow, people are increasingly turning to herbs as an insomnia remedy and to improve the quality of their slumber instead.
+As the anecdotal stories and scientific research on the dangers of pharmaceutical sleep aids continue to grow, people are increasingly turning to herbs as an aid for natural relief from insomnia and to improve the quality of their slumber.

 I don’t take sleeping pills but somebody said ‘take this [Ambien], it’s mild.’

-At those times, I find using safe, nontoxic sleep herbs invaluable to help me temporarily adjust.
+At those times, I find using a melatonin-free sleep aid invaluable to help me temporarily adjust.

 Top 7 Sleep Herbs to Try

 Not all sleep herbs are created equal!
 Some might tend to give you crazy dreams while others will simply relax you enough to drift off more quickly.